 - Consider using a password manager (we've provided some suggestions)

-- Hide the backend /administrator URL with a secret key
+- Hide the admin URL with a secret key

 - Visitors to the backend who do not know the secret key, are automatically redirected to the frontend

 - There are a number of ways to achieve this: